glouppe/info8006-introduction-to-ai/projects/README.md

 </p>

 The goal of this programming project is to implement intelligent agents for the game of Pacman.
 The project is divided into three parts:
-- **Project 1.** You must implement a Search agent for eating all the food dots as quickly as possible.
+- **Project I**: you must implement a Search agent for eating all the food dots as quickly as possible.
  </br> &#8594; **Add link to project 1 here**
-- **Project 2.** You must implement a Minimax agent for eating all the food dots as quickly as possible, while avoiding the ghost enemies that are chasing you.
+- **Project II**: you must implement a Minimax agent for eating all the food dots as quickly as possible, while avoiding the ghost enemies that are chasing you.
  </br> &#8594; **Add link to project 2 here**
-- **Project 3.** You must implement a Bayes filter algorithm for tracking all the non-visible ghosts' positions.
+- **Project III**: you must implement a Bayes filter algorithm for tracking all the non-visible ghosts' positions.
  </br> &#8594; **Add link to project 3 here**

 --